-When I spotted the sprawling willow, I ditched my stand in a snowbank, scraped out a hasty trench, and laid down a sweater to kneel on.
+When I spotted the sprawling willow, I ditched my stand in a snowbank, scraped out a hasty trench, and laid a sweater down to kneel on.
 Twenty minutes later, I looked up to see nine deer moving toward the plot, and I came to full draw as the lead doe stuck her head behind a burr oak.
 It was five degrees that afternoon, but everything happened so quickly I didn’t have time to get cold.

 The beauty of using existing cover for a ground blind is that, in addition to not having to tote in a stand or pop-up blind, is that deer are accustomed to seeing the tree or brush pile or clump of grass you decide to hide in.
 So your only job is to mind the wind and minimize movement.
 If you’ve not done a lot of ground hunting, my experience has been that back cover to break up your silhouette is more important than having lots of cover in front of you.
 And while I rarely use a face covering in a tree stand, I almost always wear one when hunting from the ground.
 It’s surprising how close you can get to whitetails this way, and the greatest challenge is often moving a gun or drawing a bow at eye-level deer in easy range.
 Typically your target deer will eventually look away, or go behind an obstruction, or walk far enough past you for you to make your move.
-The trick is being patient enough to wait for you opportunity.
+The trick is being patient enough to wait for your opportunity.

-2. Still-Hunt a Buck, Even With a Bow
+2. Still-Hunt a Buck

 One of my favorite ways to still hunt now is to ghost the downwind edges of security cover, moving very slowly and taking my time to glass into the thick stuff from every new vantage.
 In the big woods, conifer swamps and clearcuts are perfect places to try.
 In farm country, I like the edges of logging sites and brushy transition between bedding areas and ag fields.
 Winter deer frequently take advantage of warmer midday temps and move to feed, and I’ve caught them moving between these areas throughout the day.